Eat Right for Your Heart

 Foods high in salt or sodium cause your body to hold extra water.
 This causes your heart and blood vessels to work harder to cope with the extra fluid in your system.
 This can lead to high blood pressure.

 Most people can lower their blood pressure by eating less sodium.
-Studies have shown that some people can stop taking blood pressure medicine after changing their diets.
 Limit yourself to less than 2,400 milligrams of sodium per day.
 Packaged or processed food can contain very high levels of sodium, so make sure to check labels.

 You may think of fiber as being important for digestion and regularity, but it also helps your heart.
 Soluble fiber, found in oats, nuts, beans, and various fruits and vegetables, improves your blood sugar, reduces blood pressure, and appears to lower cholesterol levels.
 Insoluble fiber, found in nuts, seeds, brown rice, unpeeled vegetables, whole-grain cereals, and wheat bran, can reduce the amount of fat your body absorbs and help you lose weight.